kognise/website/src/content/writing/arp.md

 - Hardware and Protocol Type: the kind of data link and network layer our ARP message relates to.
 In our case, these are ethernet and IPv4 respectively.
 - Hardware Address Length: we're complying with this aspect of ARP so we'll specify the length of a MAC address, 6 bytes.
 - Protocol Address Length: this would normally be 4 bytes, the length of an IP address.
-Instead, we're going to deviate from "proper" ARP— since we want to send more information than just an IP address, we'll specify the length of our data instead.
+Instead, we're going to deviate from "proper" ARP — since we want to send more information than just an IP address, we'll specify the length of our data instead.
 - Operation: this designates the packet as either request or a reply.
 According to one convention, gratuitous ARP packets are requests.
 - We'll fill the Sender Hardware Address with our MAC address, and the Sender Protocol Address with our data.
 - For the Target Hardware Address we'll specify an all-zero MAC address, `00:00:00:00:00:00`, and we'll include a duplicate of our data in the last field, Target Protocol Address.
 These are both conventions of gratuitous ARP messages.